ashnuta/ashnuta/README.md

 - 👋 Hi, I’m @ashnuta
 - 👀 I’m interested in web development and machine learning
-- 🌱 I’m currently learning cpp and web dev and beginner to machine learning
+- 🌱 I’m currently learning cpp, web dev and beginner to machine learning
 - 💞️ I’m looking to collaborate on different web development projects
 - 📫 How to reach me - linkedin